JerzyKruszewski/JenkinsForTesters/README.md

 - server IP adress
 - port
 - login
-- password
+- API token
-(Jenkins token is not required for now)

 Features:
 - Simple GUI
 - JSON Config
 - Fetching information about available jobs from Jenkins server
+- Building failing jobs

 In Progress:
+- Algorithm, that should build specific job
-- Algorithm, that should build failing jobs
+- Algorithm, that should build all jobs